Anonymoussess/OMEN/README.md

 ## Modules Guide

+We will divide the code into several modules, which are:

-[modified_abr](modified_abr)： Mainly storing the ABR algorithm part that we modified
+[modified_abr](modified_abr) : Mainly storing the ABR algorithm part that we modified

-[outside_comm](outside_comm)： Mainly stores the relevant code on how to complete the capture of CC data and push the client
+[outside_comm](outside_comm) : Mainly stores the relevant code on how to complete the capture of CC data and push the client

-[lab](lab)：  Mainly stores some typical experimental data and code
+[lab](lab) :  Mainly stores some typical experimental data and code

 We have written specific readme file instructions within each module, please refer to them.

+## Tips